Mermade/openapi-gui/README.md

 TODO
 ----
-* Finish JavaScript for adding <del>Endpoints, Methods,</del> Parameters

-* Ability to reorder nodes
+* Highlight selected Endpoint in the menu
+* Wire up the Method links in the menu
 * Add validation on form fields
-* When a method in the menu is clicked, make sure the parent endpoint is visible
-* Highlight selected Endpoint in the menu
 * Refactor JavaScript
+* Ability to reorder nodes

+* <del>Finish JavaScript for adding Endpoints, Methods, Parameters</del>
 * <del>Finish JavaScript for removing Endpoint, Methods, Parameters</del>
 * <del>Update form formatting to reflect the hierarchy (endpoint -> methods -> parameters)</del>
 * <del>Add code to show/hide methods for an endpoint, and parameters for a method</del>